MicrosoftDocs/architecture-center/docs/ai-ml/architecture/build-deploy-custom-models-content.md

 1. To deploy the custom models and use them for inference:

-   - Azure AI Document Intelligence Service has built-in model deployment.
-[Use Form Recognizer SDKs or the REST API](/azure/applied-ai-services/form-recognizer/how-to-guides/use-sdk-rest-api) to apply custom models for inferencing.
+   - Azure AI Document Intelligence has built-in model deployment.
+[Use Document Intelligence SDKs or the REST API](/azure/applied-ai-services/form-recognizer/how-to-guides/use-sdk-rest-api) to apply custom models for inferencing.
 Include the [model ID](https://westus.dev.cognitive.microsoft.com/docs/services/form-recognizer-api-v2-1/operations/AnalyzeWithCustomForm) or [custom model name](https://westus.dev.cognitive.microsoft.com/docs/services/form-recognizer-api-v3-0-preview-2/operations/AnalyzeDocument) in the Document Intelligence request URL, depending on the API version.
 Document Intelligence doesn't require any further deployment steps.

    - Language Studio provides an option to deploy custom language models.
 Get the REST endpoint [prediction URL](/azure/cognitive-services/language-service/custom-named-entity-recognition/how-to/call-api?tabs=language-studio#send-an-entity-recognition-request-to-your-model) by selecting the model to deploy.
 You can do model inferencing by using either the REST endpoint or the [Azure SDK client libraries](/azure/cognitive-services/language-service/custom-named-entity-recognition/how-to/call-api?tabs=client#send-an-entity-recognition-request-to-your-model).